Top Answers to SQL Server Interview Questions

 Disable Locking Hints: 8755

-Forces uniform extent allocations instead of mixed page allocations 1118 – (SQL 2005 and 2008) To reduces TempDB contention.
+Forces uniform extent allocations instead of mixed page allocations 1118 (SQL Server 2005 and 2008) to reduce TempDB contention

-Become Master of SQL Server by going through this online SQL Server training.
+Become a master of SQL Server by enrolling in this online SQL Server Training!

-17. Can we take backup for Resource DB?
+17. Can we take a backup for Resource DB?

-No way.
-The only way if you want to get a backup by using windows backup for option resource mdf and ldf files.
+No. The only way if we want to get a backup is by using Windows backup for option resource MDF and IDF files.

-18. Does upgrade advisor analyze the remote instances?
+18. Does SQL Server Upgrade Advisor analyze remote instances?

 19. How to upgrade SQL Server 2000 to SQL Server 2008?

-The safest approach is the side-by-side upgrade.
-You can do this either by using backup and restore approach or detach/attach of the database files.
-I’d suggest using the backup & restore as the safer approach.
-The steps are:
+To upgrade SQL Server 2000 to SQL Server 2008, the safest approach would be a side-by-side upgrade.
+We can do this either by using backup and restore or by detaching/attaching the database files.
+However, it is suggested to use the former as it is a safer approach.
+The steps are as follows:

-- Run Upgrade Analysis tool from Microsoft.
-Address any issues raised there, first.
+- Run the Upgrade Analysis tool from Microsoft.
+Address any issues raised there, first

 - Identify DTS packages.
-These must be migrated by hand, unless you buy Pragmatic Works excellent software.
-Rebuild the DTS packages as SSIS.
+These must be migrated manually unless we buy Pragmatic Works

 - Script out all security